KietNhiTran/appmodernized-with-appservice-well-architected-accelerator/README.md

-# Application Modernization with App Services and well-architected best practices on Azure
+# Application Modernization with App Services and well-architected guidance on Azure

 This is not just another Quickstart template to spin up App Server nor demonstrate vnet integration.
 It aims to provide a full accerelator template for App Sevices based application modernization which meets the well architected framework guidance of Azure.